kurtwuckertjr/wifi-pickle/README.md

 Tested on Ubuntu, Parrot Security OS, and Windows Subsystem for Linux.
 Some features do not work on WSL and not all wireless adapters are compatible.

-* HTTP / HTTPS + SSL Strip over MITMProxy 4.0.4.
+* HTTP / HTTPS + SSL Strip over MITMProxy 4.0.4
 * TCP Proxy for 80, 443 and 8080.
-Image Capture for both HTTP and HTTPS where SSL Strip has been effective (not all sites are vulnerable to this).
+Image Capture for both HTTP and HTTPS where SSL Strip has been effective (not all sites are vulnerable to this)
 * meatGlue DNS Proxy for DNS spoofing, rewrites, etc
 * All deprecated, irrelevant and ineffective attacks removed